The (anti-)holomorphic sector in $\mathbb{C}/\Lambda$-equivariant cohomology, and the Witten class: 1d Euclidean tori equivariant cohomology

 \subsection{$\R/\Lambda$-equivariant characteristic classes}

 Equivariant vector bundles over an $\R/\Lambda$-manifold come with a natural notion of equivariant characteristic classes.
 When the action on the manifold is trivial\footnote{This does not imply that the action is trivial on the bundle.}, equivariant characteristic classes admit a simple combinatorial/representation theoretic description that we recall below. \begin{remark} A typical situation where one meets equivariant vector bundles on a $\R/\Lambda$-trivial base is by considering equivariant vector bundles on the $\R/\Lambda$-fixed point locus $\mathrm{Fix}(M)$ in an $\R/\Lambda$-manifold $M$.
-These need not be restriction of equivariant vector bundles on $M$.
-A classical example is the normal bundle $\nu$ for the inclusion $\mathrm{Fix}(M)\hookrightarrow M$.\footnote{We will always assume $\mathrm{Fix}(M)$ is a smooth submanifold of $M$.
-For ease of exposition, we will also tacitly assume $\mathrm{Fix}(M)$ to be connected: in the more general situation of a possibly nonconnected fixed point locus all the constructions we recall in this section are to be repeated for each of the connected components of $\mathrm{Fix}(M)$. } \end{remark} \begin{remark} For a $\R/\Lambda$-trivial manifold one has $M=\mathrm{Fix}(M)$, so it is actually not restrictive to work with submanifolds of the form $\mathrm{Fix}(M)$ when one is interested into equivariant vector bundles over $\R/\Lambda$-trivial base manifolds. \end{remark} \begin{remark} As the $\R/\Lambda$-action is trivial on $\mathrm{Fix}(M)$, the associated Cartan bicomplex is
+Notice that, since $\R/\Lambda$ is a compact Lie group, its action on $M$ is automatically proper and so $\mathrm{Fix}(M)$ is a smooth submanifold of $M$.
+Equivariant vector bundles on $\mathrm{Fix}(M)$ need not be restrictions of equivariant vector bundles on $M$.
+A classical example is the normal bundle $\nu$ for the inclusion $\mathrm{Fix}(M)\hookrightarrow M$. \end{remark} For ease of exposition, we will tacitly assume $\mathrm{Fix}(M)$ to be connected: in the more general situation of a possibly nonconnected fixed point locus all the constructions we recall in this section are to be repeated for each of the connected components of $\mathrm{Fix}(M)$. \begin{remark} For a $\R/\Lambda$-trivial manifold one has $M=\mathrm{Fix}(M)$, so it is actually not restrictive to work with submanifolds of the form $\mathrm{Fix}(M)$ when one is interested into equivariant vector bundles over $\R/\Lambda$-trivial base manifolds. \end{remark} \begin{remark} As the $\R/\Lambda$-action is trivial on $\mathrm{Fix}(M)$, the associated Cartan bicomplex is

 and so the $\R/\Lambda$-equivariant cohomology of $\mathrm{Fix}(M)$ is